ibm-developer-skills-network/jbbmo-Introduction-to-Git-and-GitHub/CONTRIBUTING.md

  All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
  The mistake has been fixed
+ Another mistake has been fixed